 A Desert Oasis is something we have all heard about in tales of desert life and its mirages.
 These naturally occurring pools of water in a barren landscape are definitely a sight for sore eyes.
 To imagine stumbling upon a water source in a vast desert landscape is nothing short of miraculous.

 Kuldhara an abandoned village.
 Once a thriving town, famous for being the last stop on the Silk Route in India, now stands in ruins and is believed to be haunted.
 The mysterious demise of this city has drawn treasure seekers from around the globe in search of the wealth that disappeared, as did its residents unexpectedly one night.
-Folk Law states that the King of Jaisalmer fell in love with a beautiful girl from Kuldhara and demanded that she be his.
-In response to the demands, Kuldhara is one of 84 towns that disappeared in a night taking nothing with them.
+Folklore suggests that the King of Jaisalmer fell in love with a beautiful girl from Kuldhara and demanded that she be his.
+In response to the demands, Kuldhara is one of 84 towns that disappeared overnight taking nothing with them.
 What happened to the people remains unknown.
-Their amassed wealth of gold, silver, and jewels were left untouched and some are still believed to be buried amongst the ruins.
+Their amassed wealth of gold, silver, and jewels was left untouched, and some are still believed to be buried amongst the ruins.
 It is now recognized as a world heritage site.

 Camel Safari – We will head to the camel point, where you will meet your camel and go on a once-of-a-lifetime journey through the desert.
 We will find a beautiful secluded spot on the sand dunes to watch the spectacular sunset and take some amazing photos.
 We will then feast on a traditional desert dinner cooked on the campfire in front of you as you watch the sky turn from sunset golds to a beautiful starry night.
 We will then take you back to the hotel.